alexpechkarev/places-autocomplete-js/README.md

     autocomplete.destroy();
     ```

-*   **`setFetchFields(fields)`**: Dynamically updates the array of Place Data Fields to request when a place is selected.
-This allows you to change which details (e.g., `displayName`, `types`, `photos`) are retrieved after the instance has been initialised.
+*   **`setFetchFields(fields)`**: Dynamically updates the array of Place Data Fields.
+The provided `fields` array will be combined with the library's default fields (`formattedAddress`, `addressComponents`), ensuring uniqueness, to form the new set of fields to request.
 Refer to the "Fetch Fields (`fetchFields`)" section and [Place Class Data Fields](https://developers.google.com/maps/documentation/javascript/place-class-data-fields) for available fields.
     *   `fields` (Array<string>): An array of field names to fetch.
 These will be merged with the default fields (`formattedAddress`, `addressComponents`) and any existing fetch fields, ensuring uniqueness.
     ```javascript
     // Example: Update to fetch displayName and geometry in addition to defaults